FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

 Configuring the Vonk Pipeline
 -----------------------------

-You can add your own components to the Vonk pipeline, or control which of the standard Vonk components are used for your Vonk server, by changing the ``PipelineOptions``.
+You can add your own plugins to the Vonk pipeline, or control which of the standard Vonk plugins are used for your Vonk server, by changing the ``PipelineOptions``.
 ::